garrandall/popular-music-data/tracks/i-love-music--part-1--the-o-jays.md

 Whenever I'm with you, girl
 While we dance, make romance
 I'm enchanted by the things that you do
-Oooh, oooh, oooh.
-Aw, aw, aw, aw, aw
+Oh, ohohohw, aw, aw, aw, aw

-Ohhh, oh, oooh, oh, oh, oooh, oh, oh, oh
+Ohhh, oh, ohoh, oh, ohoh, oh, oh

 I love music
 Sweet, sweet music